+Budgeting as an employee engagement strategy?
 Yes, it sounds ridiculous.
-I mean really – *who* looks forward to budgeting?
+Who looks forward to budgeting?

 For most of us the answer is: “Not me, not ever.”
 So how can budgeting (a process that is as dreaded as a dentist appointment or tax season) actually improve employee engagement?
 At the core – it’s about having your voice be heard.

 Think of budgeting as the ultimate employee suggestion box.
 Budgeting becomes a collaborative process when you employ a decentralized or distributed model.
 With decentralized budgeting individual managers are responsible for submitting a budget for their department.
 They submit their ideas for the best use of the organization’s funds, articulate their rationale, and explain how it moves the strategic agenda forward.